 Were you in an accident with a large commercial truck and suffered injuries or other consequences as a result?
-The Lexington truck accident lawyers at Minner Vines Moncus Injury Lawyers are well aware of how devastating a crash can be.
+The Lexington truck accident lawyers at Minner Vines Injury Lawyers, PLLC are well aware of how devastating a crash can be.
 Call today our Lexington personal injury lawyers at (859) 550-2900.

 You may be entitled to recover compensation from the truck driver, their company, or another involved entity.